Table of Contents

-Mary Joy Tabal is eyeing to suit up in the 2020 Ottawa Marathon.
-Which is her last shot for qualifying in the 2020 Tokyo Olympics After three international races got canceled due to the coronavirus disease (Covid-19) outbreak.
+Mary Joy Tabal is eyeing suiting up in the 2020 Ottawa Marathon.
+And canceled her last shot for qualifying in the 2020 Tokyo Olympics.
+After three international races due to the coronavirus (Covid-19) outbreak.

-The Hong Kong Marathon, Seoul Marathon and Tokyo Marathon.
-All major qualifying races for the Summer Games were affected by the virus that originated in Wuhan, China.
-Leaving Tabal with only one race left—the Ottawa Marathon in May.
+The Hong Kong Marathon, Seoul Marathon, and Tokyo Marathons.
+All major qualifying races for the Summer Games were affected by the virus in Wuhan, China.
+Leaving Mary Joy Tabal with only one race left—the Ottawa Marathon in May.

 “I’m still thinking of joining this race.
 Right now my chances of qualifying are very low,” the 2016 Rio Olympian told SunStar Cebu.

-This after she was informed on Tuesday morning, Feb.
-25, 2020.
-That her third race prospect for qualifying, the 2020 Seoul Marathon, has also canceled its international elite division.
-Due to the huge outbreak of the Coronavirus Disease (COVID-19) in South Korea.
+This was after and informed her on Tuesday morning, February 25, 2020.
+Her third race prospect for qualifying, the 2020 Seoul Marathon, has also canceled its international elite division.
+Due to the massive outbreak of Coronavirus Disease (COVID-19) in South Korea.

-CEBUANA marathoner Mary Joy Tabal was hit with a huge blow after two of her races abroad got canceled due to the coronavirus disease 2019 (Covid-19) outbreak.
+CEBUANA marathoner Mary Joy Tabal was hit with a massive blow after two of her races abroad got canceled due to the coronavirus disease 2019 (Covid-19) outbreak.